dev-egrinternational/bold-rewards-svc-template/README.md

-# Service: bold-rewards-svc-template
+# Service: [SERVICE NAME]

+A brief description of the purpose of this microservice.

-A NestJS-based microservice template for the BOLD Rewards platform.
+This is a NestJS-based microservice template for the BOLD Rewards platform.

 ## Local Development